AWILCO DRILLING PLC (AWDR) – Notification of Trade of Primary Insider

-On 1 September 2021, funds managed by QVT Financial LP (“QVT”) purchased in the open market 7,731 shares in Awilco Drilling Plc (“Awilco Drilling”) at a price of NOK 4 per share.
+On 2 September 2021, funds managed by QVT Financial LP (“QVT”) purchased in the open market 1 share in Awilco Drilling Plc (“Awilco Drilling”) at a price of NOK 4 per share.

 For further information, please contact Meg Eisner at QVT Financial LP at +1 (212) 705-6229.